mlaursen/react-md/packages/documentation/src/components/Demos/Transition/ScaleTransitionExample.md

 since it is slightly more performant and that it will not move other items within the DOM while transitioning.

-This transition can be used with the `ScaleTransition` component or a custom usage with the `useCSSTransition` hook.
+This transition can be used with the `ScaleTransition` component or the `useScaleTransition` hook.
 The default transition will transition both the x and y values, but enabling the `vertical` prop will change it to only be the y value change.

 > Note: You can also set your own `transform-origin` to modify these transitions
 > even more.